Does SEO Still Matter in the Age of AI? What Therapists Need to Know in 2026

 SEO isn’t dead, but it has changed (and will continue to change).

-Don’t obsess over the number of visitors.
+Traffic might look different now, but don’t obsess over the number of visitors.
 Focus on engagement instead.
 Here’s what to look for:

 1. Time visitors spend on a page.
 The longer time people spend indicates to Google/AI that your content is high-quality.